September 14 2023

 The quality and relevance of the contribution or artistic achievement

-- excellence and originality of the artistic contribution or proposal
+- quality and originality of the artistic contribution or proposal

 - the relevance of the artistic contribution or proposal to the objectives of the award